theron-wang/otr4j/README.md

     * ☐ Derived keys according to OTRv4 prescribed derivation
 * API support:
   * ☐ verify if API still fully suitable for clients to adopt.
-  * ☐ ability to import/export EdDSA key pairs, such that `ClientProfile`s can be persisted/restored.
+  * ☐ ability to import/export DSA and EdDSA key pairs, such that `ClientProfile`s can be persisted/restored.
   * ☐ `OtrKeyManager` was removed.
 Evaluate whether this is a problem for adopters.
 (I prefer to leave it out or put it in its own repository.)
 * Misc
   * ☑ Set flag `IGNORE_UNREADABLE` also for OTRv3 DISCONNECT and all SMP messages.